Leadership

 Director, 2019 - present

-Mr. Huhndorf is Chairman Emeritus of the Cook Inlet Region Inc. He worked for Alyeska Pipeline Service Co. since 1996 and a member of its Section 29 Advisory Board.
-The former director of the Alaska Federation of Natives, CIRI Alaska Tourism Corporation, Salamatof Native Association, and a former owner of Huhndorf Electric.
+Mr. Huhndorf is Chairman Emeritus of Cook Inlet Region Inc. He worked for Alyeska Pipeline Service Co. since 1996 and is a member of its Section 29 Advisory Board.
+Mr. Huhndorf is a former director of the Alaska Federation of Natives, CIRI Alaska Tourism Corporation, Salamatof Native Association, and the former owner of Huhndorf Electric.
 He served on the Cook Inlet Tribal Council for several years.

 Charles Akers, Yup’ik